 After the French Revolution, La Force underwent several changes.
 For instance, La Petite Force was evacuated between 1801 and 1804 due to sewer issues.
 La Grande Force and Petite Force were then united in 1830 under the same management.
 At that time the prison began to hold only male offenders committed for trial.
 These male offenders were divided and housed in two groups: older more hardened offenders and younger more innocent offenders.

 Construction of the Mazas Prison, which was located near the Gare de Lyon, began in 1845.
 This resulted in La Force being demolished.
-Thus, today, the only remaining sign of La Force is a small section of wall that adjoins the Historical Library of the City of Paris in the historical significant 4th arrondissement, see illustration to the left.
+Thus, today, the only remaining sign of La Force is a small section of wall that adjoins the Historical Library of the City of Paris in the historically significant 4th arrondissement, see illustration to the below.
 (Note the historical plaque.
 These were first installed in 1993 and now can be found all over the city.)